-That is precisely what my Built by Science programs provides.
+That is precisely what my Built by Science programs provide.
 I’ve dug deep into the research to ensure that every single movement provides you with the maximum benefit for the time and effort invested.
-That means that you can be confident that what you’re doing in the gym is going to bring you real gains faster and more efficiently.
+That means that you can be confident that what you’re doing in the gym is going to bring you real gains faster and more efficiently:

 Click the button below to take my analysis quiz to discover the best program for you: